WHO Declares Mpox an International Public Health Emergency, What Nurses Need To Know 2024

 People with Increased Risk

-99% of confirmed cases in the US have been among gay or bisexual men.
+According to the CDC,99% of cases were among men; among men with available information, 94% reported male-to-male sexual or close intimate contact during the 3 weeks before symptom onset.
 This pattern matches what we see globally.
 Health authorities worldwide say that reported MPX cases are overwhelmingly in men who have sex with men — disproportionately in those with multiple sex partners or who attend events where people have sex with strangers.

 However, experts warn that the virus will likely spread to other groups.
 The first two pediatric cases in the US were confirmed last week.